- warmly or deeply appreciative of kindness or benefits received; thankful: I am grateful to you for your help.

 My emotions have been extraordinarily unpredictable this past month.
 Without sounding like a martyr for illness, allow me to initially share with some and once again reiterate to others that I was hospitalized most of the month of August 2011.

 While I have mastered the art of “persona facade,” it has been a struggle of often monumental proportions.
-It is often so incredibly easy to have others think you have it all under control and that what you’re going through is “much ado about nothing,” (hint: I specialize in the latter).
+It is incredibly easy to have others think you have it all under control and that what you’re going through is “much ado about nothing,” (hint: I specialize in the latter).
 In hindsight and spiritual retrospect, I can attest that each and every experience we endure while privileged enough to be on this earth is:

 - All part of God’s plan.